ljanyst/ghostscad/README.md

 }
 ```

+You can generate such a minimal program by running:

+    go run github.com/ljanyst/ghostscad/util/stub_generator -file-name blah.go

 There's a whole bunch of other examples in this code repository.
 The author
 leaves it as an exercise to the reader to find them. :)